 Choose Your Method of Filing

-There are two ways to file your tax return – e-filing or paper return.
+There are two ways to file your tax return—submitting your taxes electronically or submitting a paper return.

 E-filing is the fastest and most convenient way to file your tax return.
-You can file your tax return electronically using tax preparation software, such as TurboTax or H&R Block.
-You can also use a tax professional to prepare and file your taxes for you.
+You can file your tax return electronically using tax preparation software like TurboTax or H&R Block.
+You can also use a tax professional to prepare and file your taxes.

 If you prefer to file a paper return, you can download the necessary tax forms from the official website of the IRS or your state agency.